dcc-cc3002/final-reality-JTJetc/README.md

 constructor, which will be easier to compare later.
 - Weapon trait for common attributes, and two abstract classes for common and magic weapons with magic damage.
 - Tests with munit.FunSuite, mainly of constructors, making sure to have good coverage.
+### Partial Assigment 2
+- Programmer class in charge to manage actionbar changes and determining which enemy or character can get a turn
+- Programmer can add and remove units (max 3 party members, max 5 enemies per battle)
+- Programmer for now has an arbitrary amount k to increase the actionbar each step
+- They ideal combat manager will step the programmer, then ask if any member can perform a turn, and if true, perform an action with returned unit, otherwise keep stepping to increase actionbars
+- Maybe one programmer object can be used for each different battle, making sure to destroy the leftover object

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).